20 steps to increase the odds

 19. Be medically insured

-Extensive medical coverage for major illnesses and hospitalisation alleviates the stressful concern over whether you will have a fighting chance should a major illness or injury strike.
+Generous insurance coverage for major illnesses and hospitalisation alleviates the stressful concern over whether you will have money for good medical treatment should a major illness or injury strike.

 Excess body weight is hard on your muscles and joints.
-Carrying around extra weight puts more pressure on your knee joints, hips, and back.
+Carrying around extra weight puts more pressure than is necessary on your knee joints, hips and back.
 While this might not have a huge effect in your youth, you will feel it as you get older.

 Find out how many calories your body needs to function each day.
-This number can vary, depending upon your metabolism and how physically active you are.
-Your body mass also plays a part in this more calories are suitable for naturally bigger people, and fewer calories for smaller people.
+This number varies, depending upon your metabolism and how physically active you are.
+Your body mass also plays a part as more calories are suitable for naturally bigger people, and fewer calories for smaller people.

-You may like to adopt the Buddha's excellent practice of eating only two light meals a day -- breakfast at dawn, and a meal just before noon.
+You may like to adopt the Buddhists’ excellent practice of eating only two light meals a day – breakfast at dawn, and a meal just before noon.
 Your metabolism slows down towards night, and is less efficient in digesting food.
 So, what you consume during dinner will be mostly stored as unwanted fat.

-On just one meal a day, collected during alms round, the Buddha lived a long, productive life, with few health problems.
+Lord Buddha himself lived a healthy, productive life on just one meal a day, collected during alms round.
 You too can emulate his practice.